How do I audition?

 We have two annual events:

 "Sparkle!"
 Christmas Concert and Silent Auction.
 Sparkle is the second Saturday in December and our primary - and largest - fundraiser.
 It's a lot of fun and a great way to kick off the holiday season.
-Historially it has been held at the Greeley Country Club.

-Sweet Adelines Regional Competition and Convention held annually each spring.
-This event involves a Friday and Saturday night stay at a predetermined location (usually within a day's driving distance).
+Sweet Adelines Regional Competition and Convention.
+Held annually each spring, this event involves a Friday and Saturday night stay at a predetermined location (usually within a day's driving distance).
 It is a fantastic weekend of musical camaraderie with your Greeley Harmonix sisters as well as a singing competition with the other Sweet Adelines choruses and quartets in our eight-state region.
 Greeley Harmonix works toward this event almost year-long and we look forward to attending this music-filled weekend with other Sweet Adelines who love singing as much as we do!

 What is the cost?